Crowd protests relocation of abortion clinic to New Mexico - NewsBreak

 Crowd protests relocation of abortion clinic to New Mexico

+Anti-abortion activists have converged in southern New Mexico to protest relocation plans by the Mississippi clinic at the center of the court battle that overturned the Roe v.
+Wade court decision that legalized abortion nationwide

-LAS CRUCES, N.M.
-(AP) — Anti-abortion activists from across the country converged in southern New Mexico on Tuesday to protest relocation plans by the Mississippi clinic at the center of the court battle that overturned Roe v.
-Wade, but New Mexico’s governor vowed not to back down from her support for access to abortions.
+LAS CRUCES, N.M. -- Anti-abortion activists from across the U.S. converged in southern New Mexico on Tuesday to protest relocation plans by the Mississippi clinic at the center of the court battle that overturned the Roe v.
+Wade decision that legalized abortion nationwide, but New Mexico's governor vowed not to back down from her support for access to abortions.

 Democrat Michelle Lujan Grisham, who is running for reelection, tweeted hours before the protest that access remains legal and safe in her state.